 If we were to ask you, ‘How many household staff do you need’? how would you respond?
 There are several factors to consider:

 Once you’ve calculated your needs, you should research the types of household staff and the tasks they cover.
-Some will have the skills to cover several job roles so, when it comes to hiring, it’s worth enquiring about this.
+Some will have the skills to cover several job roles so, when it comes to hiring, it’s worth inquiring about this.

 Let’s look at the most typical household staff.